 It’s important that your sessions via Skype are a good space for undestanding and acceptance that you look forward to each week.
 Making your sessions as comfortable as possible is a crucial feature of therapy that allows you to feel at ease enough to speak freely.

 - Use a soft chair like an armchair, rather than a hard office chair and desk.
 It’s important to make your environment as peaceful and comfortable as possble, and that you are in a relaxed posture during your session, much as you would in a face-to-face session.
-Sitting for an hour on a hard seat or in a busy environment can make sessions feel tense and be counter-productive.
+Sitting for an hour or longer on a hard seat or in a busy environment can make sessions feel tense and be counter-productive.

 - Try to set your camera up so that the field of view is fairly wide (at least head and shoulders but ideally head to waist)